jetbrains-infra/vault-plugin-secrets-kubernetes/README.md

 Vault secrets manager plugin for kubernetes

 # Description
 This is a Secret Manager plugin for Kubernetes.
-Instead of https://github.com/hashicorp/vault-plugin-auth-kubernetes this plugin add ability to generate kubernetes tokens with ttl.
+Instead of https://github.com/hashicorp/vault-plugin-auth-kubernetes this plugin adds ability to generate kubernetes tokens with ttl.
 Secrets will be created for selected ServiceAccount.
-This plugin is useful for secure deployments, due to created tokens deleted after TTL and actually there are no tokens with higher privileges for namespace at rest time.
+This plugin is useful for creating secure deployments, as the created tokens expire after TTL and actually there are no tokens with higher privileges for the namespace for the rest of the time.

 ## Limitations
 * Works only with RBAC